-Our workers compensation attorney’s at Haggerty & Silverman are extremely knowledgeable in regards to the legal rights of all workers.
+Our Lancaster workers compensation attorneys at Haggerty Silverman & Justice are extremely knowledgeable in regards to the legal rights of all workers.
 We carefully review your worker’s compensation claim and assess the next logical steps needed to ensure proper financial compensation is rendered.
 If you’ve been injured on the job or became ill due to poor working conditions, you are entitled to compensation.

 There are many types of benefits attached to Pennsylvania workers compensation.
 Some of situations you could receive compensation for include:

 - Lost Wages

 - Physical Injuries

 Although you are generally prohibited from recovering damages against your employer, there are certain circumstances where you may be entitled to recover workers compensation benefits for injuries beyond the amounts recoverable for lost wages.
 For example, if you suffered an injury that caused a scar on your head, face or neck you may be entitled to additional monetary compensation.
 Similarly, if you suffered a burn on your head, face or neck, you may be entitled to additional damages.

 Furthermore, even where you are precluded from pursuing claims directly against your employer, you can still pursue claims against other responsible third parties.